Central Catholic High School

 Grades K-2

 Our curriculum guides our students through a comprehensive math program and a balanced literacy program.
-After our informal comprehensive literacy assessments we are able to develop appropriate reading instruction.
-We use a literature and phonetic based reading program in conjunction with Lucy Calkin’s Writer’s Workshop.
-We use the Handwriting Without Tears program.
-This is an occupational therapy based handwriting program that enables the child to develop small motor skills while learning to write through all facets of learning.
-Our math program is developmentally appropriate focusing on the key math concepts.
+Following comprehensive literacy assessments, we are able to apply appropriate, research based reading instruction methodologies.
+We use a literature and phonetic based reading program in conjunction with Writer’s Workshop.
+We use the D’Nealian handwriting program.
+This is a continuous stroke handwriting program that enables the child to develop small motor skills while learning to write through all facets of learning.
+Our math program incorporates conceptual understanding and spiral review of developmentally appropriate math concepts as they align with the ADW standards.

 Grades: 3-5